-After engaging French forces in a number of battlefields, Edward III of England decided to seek out reinforcements and supplies for his troops.
+After engaging French forces on a number of battlefields, Edward III of England decided to seek out reinforcements and supplies for his troops.
 He needed a suitable port on the mainland where English ships could securely reach him and Calais suited this perfectly.

 The port of Calais featured formidable fortifications and a highly defensible structure.

-English forces under Edward laid siege to the city in September 1346 and gained access to the city only in August 1347 when the citizens surrendered due to the lack of provisions inside city walls.
+English forces under Edward laid siege to the city in September 1346 and gained access to the city only in August 1347 when the citizens surrendered due to the lack of provisions inside the city walls.
 Calais became a highly prized possession of England in the subsequent centuries and remained under English control until 1558.